How to Start Beekeeping

 Pollination is the major contribution of honey bees to our culture.
 Those who become beekeepers for pollination manage bees differently.

 It is not necessary to manage the colonies as intensively.
 Hive strength is not as important.
+But you will still need to monitor your colonies for disease or problems.

 Beekeeping For Honey Requires Strong Colonies